 What is Permission in Principle?

-Permission in Principle (PIP) is a fairly new process of gaining planning permission, primarily reserved for housing development.
+Permission in Principle (PIP) is a process of gaining planning permission, primarily reserved for housing development.
 Although as long as housing occupies the majority of the overall floorspace compatible uses could be included in a scheme.

 The second stage, “technical details consent” looks more closely at your detailed development proposals.